ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 </details>

-## Accessing POST request parameters
+## Accessing POST request body parameters

 We can also send POST requests with data.
-However, to retrieve the data, we must use the `request.form` dictionary instead of `request.args`.
+This time, we're choosing to send data using _body parameters_.
+However, to retrieve this data, we must use the `request.form` dictionary instead of `request.args` (which we used for query parameters).

 ```python
 from flask import Flask, request # Remember to import `request`